davehill001/agent-product-team/OPUS_IMPLEMENTATION.md

         f"- PURPOSE: Explain why each feature exists and its business value\n" f"- Facilitate OPUS-based discussions and debates\n"
-        f"- Ensure all features align with user outcomes and business purpose\n" f"CRITICAL: When consensus is reached, output 'CONSENSUS REACHED:' followed by COMPLETE wireframe JSON with OPUS elements."
+        f"- Ensure all features align with user outcomes and business purpose\n" f"CRITICAL: When consensus is reached, output 'CONSENSUS REACHED:' followed by OPUS blocks for each screen, component, and function."
     ),
     llm_config=primary_config,
 )